Spelkington/triangle/Laws/Constitution.md

 A bid for membership may be extended by a **simple majority** of a standard quorum.

-In order for a Brother of our Chapter's Legislature to be eligible to vote on the extension of bids for membership, he must fulfill his commitment to finding and recruiting men in our campus community to carry on the traditions and program of our Chapter and Fraternity.
+In order for a Brother of our Chapter's Legislature to be eligible to vote on the extension of bids for membership, they must fulfill their commitment to finding and recruiting men in our campus community to carry on the traditions and program of our Chapter and Fraternity.

 The Vice President of our Chapter shall suspend the voting rights of any Brother of the Legislature who has not fulfilled this commitment for the duration of the votes to extend bids for membership.